-- (a) A faculty member does not exploit his/her professional relationship with a student or students for the faculty member's private advantage, whether personal or professional. - (b) A faculty member does not initiate or permit the initiation of a sexual liaison with a student while they are in a student/faculty relationship or where it is reasonable to assume that they may in the immediate future be in a student/faculty relationship. - (c) A faculty member's conduct towards students is fair and objective. - (d) A faculty member encourages the free exchange of ideas between himself/herself and the student and respects the right of the student to express his/her own ideas and opinions without fear of reprisal. - (e) A faculty member maintains the confidentiality of all information gained about a student during the faculty member's performance of his/her faculty duties, except where otherwise required by law or by normal institutional procedures or where the faculty member in his/her professional judgment believes divulging such information would be in the best interests of the student.
+- (a) Faculty members do not exploit their professional relationship with a student or students for the faculty members' private advantages, whether personal or professional. - (b) A faculty member does not initiate or permit the initiation of a sexual liaison with a student while they are in a student/faculty relationship or where it is reasonable to assume that they may in the immediate future be in a student/faculty relationship. - (c) A faculty member's conduct towards students is fair and objective. - (d) Faculty members encourage the free exchange of ideas between themselves and students and respect the right of students to express their own ideas and opinions without fear of reprisal. - (e) Faculty members maintain the confidentiality of all information gained about a student during the faculty members' performances of their faculty duties, except where otherwise required by law or by normal institutional procedures or where the faculty members in their professional judgment believe divulging such information would be in the best interests of the student.
 Confidential information includes, but is not limited to, information about a student's academic performance, personal life, and political or religious views.
+(1989) - 7.7.2.
+Each FPSE local is encouraged to develop an internal union harassment policy regarding union functions and events and encouraged to use FPSE Policy 1.3.4 as a model.
+(2001, 2009 PC) - 7.7.3.
+FPSE encourages locals to develop an education program on harassment and a pamphlet on procedural choices available for members who are charged with harassment, as well as a pamphlet and educational program for complainants outlining procedural choices in filing a complaint, and that both pamphlets outline the advantages and disadvantages of these choices.
+(1995)

-- 7.7.2 Each FPSE local is encouraged to develop an internal union harassment policy regarding union functions and events, and encouraged to use FPSE Policy 1.3.4 as a model.
-(Revised: 2009 PC) (2001 AGM) - 7.7.3 FPSE encourages locals to develop an education program on harassment and a pamphlet on procedural choices available for members who are charged with harassment, as well as a pamphlet and educational program for complainants outlining procedural choices in filing a complaint, and that both pamphlets outline the advantages and disadvantages of these choices.
-(1995 AGM) - 7.7.4 FPSE locals are encouraged to monitor institution harassment and student appeal policies, and to promote necessary changes in such policies or procedures in order to ensure that: - (a) members are supported positively without abridging the rights of students; - (b) students adhere to established appeals processes; - (c) members are informed of all appeals and complaints against them or their grading/assessments and have a forum within which to respond; - (d) the workplace is free from intimidation, harassment, or threat of harassment; and - (e) institutional resources and legal support are provided to members in the event of disputes.
+- 7.7.4.
+FPSE locals are encouraged to monitor institution harassment and student appeal policies, and to promote necessary changes in such policies or procedures in order to ensure that: - (a) members are supported positively without abridging the rights of students; - (b) students adhere to established appeals processes; - (c) members are informed of all appeals and complaints against them or their grading/assessments and have a forum within which to respond; - (d) the workplace is free from intimidation, harassment, or threat of harassment; and - (e) institutional resources and legal support are provided to members in the event of disputes.